godotengine/godot-docs/tutorials/scripting/gdscript/gdscript_styleguide.rst

 One statement per line
 ~~~~~~~~~~~~~~~~~~~~~~

-Never combine multiple statements on a single line.
-No, C programmers,
+Avoid combining multiple statements on a single line, including conditional
-not even with a single line conditional statement.
+statements, to adhere to GDScript style guidelines for readability.

 **Good**: